cosminbvb/Clothing-Pedestrian-Detection/README.md

 Now, let's take a look at how the model performed:

 Results summary:

 ![Results](https://github.com/cosminbvb/Clothing-Recognition/blob/main/Clothing%20Detection%20and%20Classification/SavedRuns/ClothingDetection/yolov5/results.png?raw=true)
+Precision is defined as the number of true positives over the number of true positives plus the number of false positives.
+Recall is defined as the number of true positives over the number of true positives plus the number of false negatives.

 Confusion matrix:
 ![Conf matrix](https://github.com/cosminbvb/Clothing-Recognition/blob/main/Clothing%20Detection%20and%20Classification/SavedRuns/ClothingDetection/yolov5/confusion_matrix.png?raw=true)

 Precision-Recall curve:
+The precision-recall curve shows the tradeoff between precision and recall.
+A high area under the curve represents both high recall and high precision, where high precision relates to a low false positive rate, and high recall relates to a low false negative rate.
+High scores for both show that the classifier is returning accurate results (high precision), as well as returning a majority of all positive results (high recall).
 ![PR curve](https://github.com/cosminbvb/Clothing-Recognition/blob/main/Clothing%20Detection%20and%20Classification/SavedRuns/ClothingDetection/yolov5/PR_curve.png?raw=true)

 F1 curve:
+Simply put, the F1 score combines precision and recall into one metric by calculating the harmonic mean between those two.
 ![F1 curve](https://github.com/cosminbvb/Clothing-Recognition/blob/main/Clothing%20Detection%20and%20Classification/SavedRuns/ClothingDetection/yolov5/F1_curve.png?raw=true)

 The saved model can be found [here](https://github.com/cosminbvb/Clothing-Recognition/tree/main/Clothing%20Detection%20and%20Classification/SavedRuns/ClothingDetection/yolov5/weights).